On this page...

 Our mundane, monotonous daily lives are full of adventures that both spark our curiosity and demand courage to challenge them.
 Sometimes we rise to the challenge, and sometimes we retreat.
 Psychologist Amy Gross describes a woman's dilemma:

 She has to travel long distances between the hospital and home every day.
 She learned that she had a job at another hospital, just 10 minutes from home and that the job and salary were better than what she was currently doing.
 This made her feel embarrassed.
 She asked everyone what to do.
 To apply or not to apply?
 Everyone told her to apply, but she asked back, what would happen if she got the job and couldn't do it?

 In a situation like hers, when you don't encounter it, you dream of it; when you encounter it, it's hard to make a choice.
 Just when she was hesitating, the job was taken away by someone else.
 She was asked, "What do you need to give up?"
 She felt that people didn't understand the risks she was taking.
 This is what she calls "self".
 She believes that all judgments would be confirmed if she applied and was unsuccessful, or if she got the job and then was fired.
 From beginning to end, she knew that God would also know that she was going to fail.

 In fact, we can understand what happened to this woman, because I have had many times in my life to back down from a challenge.
 Looking back, I think, "I could have done it."
 And when new opportunities arise, I remind myself that.
 Is your life improving?
 The so-called progress here is only a desired change.

 What do you want to have or what kind of person do you want to be?
-Are you progressing towards your goal?
-Are you becoming more and more the person you want to be?
+Are you progressing toward your goal?
+Are you becoming more and more of the person you want to be?
 Are you letting your life gradually become the way you want it to be?
 Have you increased your ways of enjoying the good things in your life and dealing with the not-so-good things?
 Pause for a moment and try to find the answer to your question.